 …

 The ExtIV bit in the Key ID octet indicates the presence or absence of an extended IV.
-If the ExtIV bit is 0,

-only the nonextended IV is transferred.
-If the ExtIV bit is 1, an extended IV of 4 octets follows the original IV.

 For TKIP the ExtIV bit shall be set to 1, and the Extended IV field shall be supplied.
-The ExtIV bit shall be 0

-for WEP frames.
 The Key ID field shall be set to the key index supplied by the MLME-SETKEYS.request

 primitive for the key used in cryptographic encapsulation of the frame.